B271042-2024/2025-Alignate/README.txt

 3. Install external tools in external_folder
-clustalo v1.2.2
-mafft v5.246
-psipred v + BLAST+
+1. psipred v + BLAST+
-tranAlign v
+2. Place the folder in external_tools/ and rename the psipred folder to psipred

 TO RUN,